-Click "Tools" (or the gear icon in Internet Explorer 9), select "Manage Add-ons".
+Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
 Look for Innovative Apps related entries ("Solid Savings") and disable it.

-If you continue to have problems with removal of Solid Savings, reset your Internet Explorer settings to default.
+If you continue to have problems with removal of the solid savings virus, reset your Internet Explorer settings to default.

-Click on the wrench or bars icon (top right of the screen), select "Tools" and click on "Extensions".
+Click the Chrome menu icon (at the top right corner of Google Chrome) select "Tools" and click on "Extensions".
 Locate: "Solid Savings" select it and click on the trash can icon.

 If Solid Savings extension is greyed out and you cannot remove it ("This extension is managed and cannot be removed of disabled"), please follow this removal guide - how to remove a managed Google Chrome extension?